sabrinaspage/sabrinaspage/README.md

     </ul>
   </div>

   > Hi stranger.
-My name is Sabrina, a Dominican-American Gen Zer.
+My name is Sabrina.
 I've been coding since 2019, but I have been interested in technology since the dawn of (my) time. 🍭 Have a pleasant stay.

   <p align="center"> .❀。• *₊°。 ❀°。.❀。• *₊°。 ❀°。.❀。• *₊° </p>